 Kadampa Buddhism is a Mahayana Buddhist school founded by the great Indian Buddhist Master Atisha (AD 982-1054).

-Founder of the New Kadampa Tradition, Geshe-la has established more than 1200 centers and groups around the world, trained hundreds of qualified Teachers and a flourishing ordained community, and created a project to build Buddhist Temples in every major city in the world.
+Geshe Kelsang, or Geshe-la, as he affectionately called by his diciples, is the founder of the New Kadampa Tradition (NKT) in the modern world.
+He has established more than 1, 300 centres and branches worldwide, trained hundreds of qualified Teachers and a flourishing ordained community, and created a project to build Buddhist Temples in every major city in the world.

-In his teachings Geshe Kelsang emphasizes the importance of meditation and how to apply it in daily life, the need to be truly happy, and how to cultivate a good heart to help others – and he demonstrates these qualities perfectly in his own life.
+In his teachings, Geshe-la emphasizes the importance of meditation and applying it in our daily lives, the need to be truly happy, and how to cultivate a good heart to help others – and he demonstrates these qualities perfectly in his own life.
 He is a humble Buddhist monk dedicated to helping people throughout the world find true happiness in their hearts.

-Gen-la Kelsang Dekyong is the Spiritual Director of the NKT and the Resident Teacher at Manjushri KMC, the Mother Center of Kadampa Buddhism.
-Gen-la is a modern buddhist nun who is dedicating her entire life helping people of all faiths to attain permanent happiness through developing their inner peace.
+Gen-la Kelsang Dekyong is the Spiritual Director of the NKT and the Resident Teacher at Manjushri KMC, the mother centre of Kadampa Buddhism.
+Gen-la is a modern Buddhist nun who has dedicated her entire life to helping people of all faiths attain permanent happiness through developing their inner peace.
 Gen-la has studied and practiced Kadampa Buddhism for over 30 years under the guidance of Venerable Geshe Kelsang Gyatso.
-She inspires students around the world through her example of relying upon a spiritual guide and through taking to heart and practicing the teachings of Buddha in her daily life.
+She inspires students around the world through her example of relying on a spiritual guide and through taking to heart and practicing the teachings of Buddha in her daily life.

-Gen-la Kelsang Khyenrab is the National Spiritual Director in Canada and the Resident Teacher at KMC Canada in Toronto.
+Gen-la Kelsang Khyenrab is the National Spiritual Director of Canada and Resident Teacher at KMC Canada in Toronto.
 Gen-la has been studying and teaching Kadampa Buddhism under the guidance of Venerable Geshe Kelsang Gyatso for many years.
-His profound and powerful teachings are appreciated throughout the world and his example shows his own experience of Dharma.
+His profound and powerful teachings are appreciated throughout the world, as are his example, which shows his own experience of Dharma.

 Geshe Kelsang’s compassionate intention is embodied in the International Temples Project (ITP), a unique international fund dedicated to public benefit.
-It was founded by Venerable Geshe Kelsang Gyatso with the aim to introduce the Buddhist faith and practice of the New Kadampa Tradition publicly, and to show how individuals and society benefit through the practice of Buddhism in modern day life.
+It was founded by Venerable Geshe Kelsang Gyatso with the aim to introduce the Buddhist teachings and practice of the New Kadampa Tradition publicly, and to show how individuals and society benefit through the practice of Buddhism in modern-day life.

-Constantly adapting to meet the needs of modern society, the International Temples Project presently achieves its aim through creating and supporting traditional and non-traditional World Peace Temples, meditation centres and retreat centres, and through the activities of Kadampa Schools, World Peace Cafes, and Tharpa Publications.
+Constantly adapting to meet the needs of modern society, the International Temples Project achieves its aim through building and supporting traditional and non-traditional World Peace Temples, meditation centres and retreat centres, and through World Peace Cafes and Tharpa Publications.

-Every year the New Kadampa Tradition – International Kadampa Buddhist Union (NKT-IKBU) organises a world wide programme of special courses on Buddhism and meditation that explain how to apply Buddha’s teachings (Dharma) to modern living.
-The programme includes International Festivals, National Festivals and Dharma Celebrations.
+Every year, the New Kadampa Tradition – International Kadampa Buddhist Union (NKT-IKBU) organizes a worldwide program of special courses on Buddhism and meditation that explain how to apply Buddha’s teachings (Dharma) to modern living.
+The program includes International Festivals, National Festivals and Dharma Celebrations.

-These Festivals and Dharma Celebrations provide a precious opportunity to study and practise the special presentation of modern Buddhism taught by Venerable Geshe Kelsang Gyatso, the Founder of the NKT.
+These Festivals and Dharma Celebrations provide a precious opportunity to study and practice the special presentation of modern Buddhism taught by Venerable Geshe Kelsang Gyatso, the Founder of the NKT.

-Manjushri Kadampa Meditation Centre is the international mother centre of the NKT-IKBU.
-Located in the Lake District in England, this wonderful place is a place of gathering for thousands of kadampas from around the world.
+Manjushri Kadampa Meditation Centre (Manjushri KMC) is the international mother centre of the NKT-IKBU.
+Located in the Lake District in England, this wonderful place is a oasis of gathering for thousands of Kadampas from around the world.
 Enjoy a short virtual tour…

-Kadampa Meditation Centre Montréal is the mother centre of the NKT-IKBU in Québec.
-You are currently visiting this website!
+Kadampa Meditation Centre Montreal (KMC Montreal) is the mother centre of the NKT-IKBU in Quebec.
+You are currently on their website!